 Idaho should embrace the new "sharing economy" and adopt policies that favor growth of peer-to-peer based access to goods and services.

 Strong families are necessary to continue the American Dream.
-Idaho needs stable homes with mothers and fathers.
+Idaho needs stable homes and involved parents.
 We should should focus economic and social policy decisions on supporting families and teaching values that promote stability and self-reliance.
 Institutions that support families like civil society groups and churches should be supported.

 As Idaho’s population continues to increase, we need to invest in our infrastructure to keep up with the growth and to support the health, safety and lifestyle of our Idaho families.
 We need to fix our structurally deficient roads and bridges and invest in projects now that help eliminate deficit spending on deferred maintenance.
 Investing in infrastructure includes access to broadband and fiber-optic service for more Idahoans.